GeorgeFarao/PythonProjects/VolumeControl/README.md

 Using this program the user can control his computer's volume his hand.

-Have in mind that you need to have your camera on for it to work
+Have in mind that you need to have your camera on for it to work.